circlefin/malachite/specs/english/overview.md

 - this would potentially simplify ordering of messages in L1->L2?
 - not sure whether number of L1->L2 messages is a concern.
 I think in Interchain staking they are not happy with so many transfers (we need to confirm with the hub team) -- but I think Starknet will do batches?
 - as mentioned on Slack L1->L2 messaging from the past

+# Notes from meeting

+- proofs are published on L1 along with **result**.
+For instance, from the result L1 can observe whether a registration made it to L2
+- proofs are published by a specific node who is elected.
+- L1->L2 messaging is done by an oracle flow (not the IBC way of cryptographic proofs): the proposer sees a message to be sent on L1.
+When it can be sure that the other validators also have seen the message it puts it into the proposal, and the validators vote on it.
+This means, for validating a proposal, a validator needs to closely follow what happens on L1.
+- It seems that a lot of the L2 logic should end up in a smart contract.
+E.g., even validator sets should be handled and stored only in application data, and consensus needs to query the application for that.
+We will do a follow-up discussion on that.
+- L2 Light clients are a concern.
+However, one needs to accept that they have reduced security compared to full nodes.
+In particular, we need to figure out whether and how a light client should figure out that there is a reset, and what to do in this case.